August 2007 Archives

 "Art is What You Can Get Away With." -- Andy Warhol

-Scienceblogs', scientist, PZ Myers of Pharyngula, one of the first and most entertaining science bloggers, was recently sued 15 million dollars by Stuart Pivar for Myers' critical review of his book.
-Myer's 2005 review of the book is here, and an updated review from last month is here.
-Lawyer Peter Irons wrote a response to Pivar here.
-Pivar dropped the suit, but until then feverish speculation and analysis prevailed on some blogs.
+Scienceblogs' scientist PZ Myers of Pharyngula, one of the first and most entertaining science bloggers, was recently sued for 15 million dollars by Stuart Pivar because of Myers' scathing review of Pivar's book.
+The 2005 review is here, and an updated review from last month is here.
+On behalf of Myers, Lawyer Peter Irons wrote a response to Pivar here.
+Pivar dropped the suit -- but until then feverish speculation and analysis prevailed on some blogs.
 'It will be dismissed' some said.
 'It's groundless' everyone agreed.
 But there was also unexpected and deafening silences from other corners, as if a cold wind had blown through some warm cozy blogospheric goodness.
 Some just had no comment.
 But others asked, what if people start suing individual bloggers?

-When I first tried to search for "Pivar" and "science" it was slim pickings.
-Did I mean "Pixar", as in Pixar Entertainment?
+When I first tried to search for "Pivar" and "science" I came up empty-handed.
+Google asked me if I meant "Pixar", as in Pixar Entertainment?
 "Picar"?
 "Piper"?
-My search terms were wrong, and as it turns out "science" was throwing off the results.
-Well-known in art and New York Society circles, Pivar's name is often associated with famous people, sometimes deceased -- Andy Warhol, Diana Vreeland, and recently Stephen Jay Gould.
-He has been featured in popular magazines, in the New York Times "Public Lives" section, and in New York tabloids' "celebrities" sections for over 30 years.
+My search terms were wrong and as it turns out "science" was throwing off the results.
+Well-known in art and New York Society circles, Pivar is often associated with famous people, sometimes deceased -- like Andy Warhol and Diana Vreeland.
+He has been featured in popular magazines, like the New York Times "Public Lives" section, and in New York tabloids' "celebrities" sections for over 30 years.

-His media coverage has always been impressive.
-In 1975 Newsweek profiled Pivar curating a show on "Schlock Art" (not an insult in art, apparently).
-In 1979 he was featured in Time magazine's profile on artists.
-Then he paid $223,250 for a rare sabre-tooth tiger skull to add to his collection of skeletons and bones.
-He spent oodles of time and money delving into the provenance of a life sized statue called "Roman Bronze Boy" that may have been fake.
+In 1975, Newsweek profiled Pivar, who at the time was curating a show on "Schlock Art" (not an insult, apparently).
+In 1979 he paid $223,250 for a rare sabre-tooth tiger skull to add to his collection of skeletons and bones.
+Then he spent oodles of time and money delving into the provenance of a life sized statue called "Roman Bronze Boy" a fake, as it turned out.

 "'Every time I see an example of something that is better than what I own, I buy it... otherwise for the rest of my life I have to live with the knowledge that someplace in the world something is floating around that is better than mine, and that's intolerable.'''

-Pivar frequently targets various parties to sue and was once called "'an institutional stalker"', by the president of the New York Academy of Art.
+This is the artist who sued Myers.
+He sues frequently.
+He targets a variety of people and organizations and was once called "'an institutional stalker"' by the president of the New York Academy of Art.
 (The New York Post, June 20, 1998).
-He's apparently not afraid of provoking a scene.
-After suing the Academy (which he had founded), one night he showed up at their "Take Home a Nude fundraiser", which the Post explained was "where flesh-filled works donated by students and supportive artists are auctioned off."
-Unwelcome because of his lawsuit, he was "barred at the door, then thrown down into a puddle", according to the Post article. "'Ass over teakettle'", he said, and his effort landed him in the New York Post.
-He slapped the Academy with another suit for assault.
+After suing the Academy (which he had founded), he showed up one night at their "Take Home a Nude fundraiser", which the Post described as: "flesh-filled works".
+Since Pivar had sued the association, he was unwelcome, in fact "barred at the door, then thrown down into a puddle". "'Ass over teakettle'", Pivar told the Post.
+He slapped the Academy with a suit for assault.
 Then he dropped the suit.

-Perhaps the decorum he's accustomed to in New York art society differs from that on the internet among scientists?
-Somehow PZ and Pharyngula figured into Pivar's marketing plan, but beyond trying to attain some vague name recognition, Pivar's efforts are confusing.
-For someone who pursues fame so relentlessly, who has so many well-connected friends, can't he simply get himself listed on Wikipedia?
-It seems that this sort of internet play, while surely a low ball bid, might have been easier.
+Perhaps the culture of New York artistes differs from that of scientists'?
+Somehow PZ and Pharyngula figured into Pivar's marketing plan.
+But it's odd that someone who pursues fame so relentlessly, who has so many well-connected friends, can't simply get himself listed as an expert on the internet somewhere

-Did he not understand the internet?
-He certainly must not have looked too closely at the articulate, analytical, opinionated and more than occasionally biting Pharyngula blog.
-I would certainly think twice before submitting a book for review there.
-But that's just gauging the landscape.
-Knowing that Pivar lives with "wallcovering of rose-gold silk brocade", and hundreds of art objects ( NYT, September 9, 2004), I wouldn't solicit his opinion about certain things either; like the design-sense of my blog or my attitudes towards pursuing fame, for starters.
+Pivar certainly must not have looked too closely at the articulate, analytical, opinionated, sarcastic, and biting Pharyngula blog before jumping in.
+Gauging the landscape, I would think twice before submitting a book for review there.
+But knowing that Pivar lives with "wallcovering of rose-gold silk brocade" and hundreds of art objects ( NYT, September 9, 2004), I wouldn't solicit his opinion about some things either, like design or my attitudes towards pursuing fame.
+So Pivar expected a cordial reception from Myers?

-But then again perhaps he was coveting a more cordial reception, like the one Pharyngula gave to Lynn Margulis when Myers hosted her earlier this year.
-True, Margulis is renowned for cell biology she did 15, 20, 30 or so years ago on endosymbiotic theory.
+Dr. Lynn Margulis is renowned for cell biology she did 15, 20, 30 or so years ago on endosymbiotic theory.
 She's earned plenty of street cred -- of the science type, both for her science and writing.
-But she's also well-known for putting forth "non-traditional" ideas like this:
+But she's also well-known for putting forth "non-traditional" ideas, like:

 You can imagine a simple schematic that suggests the relationship.